Physical & Mental Health

 Pre-Departure Orientations and Health Abroad

 A great motto for education abroad is 'expect the unexpected,' and unfortunately, it is when students least expect it that accidents always seem to happen.
 To help students be proactive on their health and safety abroad, we hold two pre-departure orientations for students during spring semester before studying abroad.

 We also hold a Family Information session for parents/guardians where we cover health and safety abroad during spring semester.

 Health Information Form

 During pre-departure preparation, we also ask that all students going abroad complete a Health Information Form.
-This form asks students to disclose their health history and current health status to the study abroad advisors.
-Study abroad advisors then follow-up with students to clarify their needs abroad (e.g., having prescription medication, meeting with a mental health clinician, securing academic accommodation) to determine if it is possible to meet these requests at their host university and in their host country.
+This form asks students to disclose their health history and current health status to the education abroad advisors.
+Education abroad advisors then follow-up with students to clarify their needs abroad (e.g., having prescription medication, meeting with a mental health clinician, securing academic accommodation) to determine if it is possible to meet these requests at their host university and in their host country.
 In some situations, we ask students to visit their clinician(s) and have the clinician(s) complete a form outlining instructions to managing a health condition abroad.